Top 10 Foods to Heal Leaky Gut

 3. Drink Bragg’s Ginger Aid (ginger, apple cider vinegar, water and stevia – tastes GREAT!!!)

 4. Get ginger root and put an inch or so in per 8oz of juice.
-Anymore can give too much bite.
+Anymore ginger than that can give the drink too much bite.

 Goal: Find 2 ways to get ginger into your body each day